-Huawei is expected to launch the Huawei Watch 2 (2018) in the coming months.
+Huawei has launched the Huawei Watch 2 (2018) in China.
 As its name implies, this is a sequel to the Huawei Watch 2 released just over a year ago.
-In terms of technical specs, it all sounds very much like the 2017 model.
+In terms of hardware, the only thing that separates the two is eSim Support.

 Essential reading: Top fitness trackers and health gadgets

-The official press renders of the smartwatch were leaked this morning by Venture Beat tech journalist Evan Blass.
+The official press renders of the smartwatch were leaked a couple of weeks ago by Venture Beat tech journalist Evan Blass.
 A well known tipster, he comes with an excellent track record when it comes to predicting these sorts of things.
-The pics have since been removed for reasons unknown.

 Huawei Watch 2 (2018) also keeps the IP68 water and dust resistance from last year.
 The 420mAh battery will keep it ticking up to 3 days with mixed usage and 25 days in low power mode.